 Almost a year after Hurricane Katrina, Naomi Foster and her family are just weeks away from moving back in to their house.
 But even that's too long to wait.

 People react in all kinds of ways to adversity.
 Stanley Smith's response to Hurricane Katrina went this way: get busy, be determined, stay vigilant.
 One year after Katrina he has a brand new house to show for it.

 For many Vietnamese in Biloxi, Hurricane Katrina was at least the second time they'd lost everything they had.
 The first time came at the end of the Vietnam War in the 1970s when thousands fled the country.

-Listen to the hour, download or read the transcript.
+Download the documentary or or read the transcript.